ericg223/TD_GameProject/README.md

 ## After the Project
 There were many skills I gained, while making this project.
 I learn that using folders are important, while making these projects because it keeps your project organize.
 Similar things should be group together like every character should be inside a characters folder and every enemy should be inside a enemies folder.
 In this project, I was also able to use/expand the skills I gained from CSA and not let it be wasted/forgotten.
 In many other classes I took, such as biology, chemistry, and physic many of the things I learned from those class, I have either forgotten about or I have no use of them at all.
+I also realize that I should take breaks instead of working nonstop.
+For example, on 6/11/25 I worked for 12 hours straight without breaks trying to finish the project.
+After this, I started to get very bad headaches, eye strain, and couldn't fall alseep until 3:30 am.

 ## Project History